 We interviewed financial counsellors, customer advocates and front-line family violence service providers across Victoria to find out how the code changes have worked in practice for water customers affected by family violence.

 This report evaluates the contribution that the family violence policies have made to the well-being and safety of water customers affected by family violence.
 The report also helps us understand the effectiveness of the implementation of the code changes for our future work.

-Water business staff are better trained and respond more sensitively to customers' needs
+Customers feel believed and say water business staff respond more sensitively to their needs

 On the whole, financial counsellors felt that their clients were treated with dignity and respect.
 Financial counsellors thought this was due to organisation-wide training in which staff developed greater awareness of the nature of family violence and more sensitivity towards customers affected by family violence.

 Accessing assistance is now quicker, easier and less stressful